LTD-Beget/openapi-vps-go/docs/StructuresInstalledSoftwareInfo.md

 `func (o *StructuresInstalledSoftwareInfo) HasSlug() bool`

 HasSlug returns a boolean if a field has been set.

+### GetPostInstallAlert

+`func (o *StructuresInstalledSoftwareInfo) GetPostInstallAlert() bool`

+GetPostInstallAlert returns the PostInstallAlert field if non-nil, zero value otherwise.

+### GetPostInstallAlertOk

+`func (o *StructuresInstalledSoftwareInfo) GetPostInstallAlertOk() (*bool, bool)`

+GetPostInstallAlertOk returns a tuple with the PostInstallAlert field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPostInstallAlert

+`func (o *StructuresInstalledSoftwareInfo) SetPostInstallAlert(v bool)`

+SetPostInstallAlert sets PostInstallAlert field to given value.

+### HasPostInstallAlert

+`func (o *StructuresInstalledSoftwareInfo) HasPostInstallAlert() bool`

+HasPostInstallAlert returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)